cavani12345/Awesomity-backend-challenge/README.md

 #### Database configuration

-Here we will be creating and database then migrate all table present, consider the following step to do so.
+Here we will be creating database then migrate all migrations which are present, consider the following step to do so.

 - create database called articles_db.